OpenCyphal/pycyphal/CONTRIBUTING.rst

 ::

-    from pyuavcan.transport import Transport    # Don't do this. import pyuavcan.transport                   # Good.
+    from pyuavcan.transport import Transport    # Avoid this. import pyuavcan.transport                   # Good.
 Use like: pyuavcan.transport.Transport